aave/risk-v3/asset-risk/risk-parameters.md

 More info on isolation mode can be found [here](https://docs.aave.com/developers/whats-new/isolation-mode).

-### TODO Siloed Mode
+### Siloed Mode
 In V3 new assets with potentially manipulatable oracles (eg. illiquid Uni V3 pairs) can be listed in ***Siloed Mode*** to limit the risk of overall solvency of the protocol.
-A *siloed* assets is listed on Aave protocol as supply-only assets i.e. cannot be used as collateral.
+A *siloed* assets on Aave protocol, restricts the borrower to single borrow only i.e. user borrowing a siloed asset cannot borrow any other asset.

 Other risk parameters from V2